 Because each VA facility organizes its leadership to address the needs and expectations of the local veteran population that it serves, organizational charts may differ among facilities.
 Figure 3 illustrates the Facility's reported organizational structure.
-The Facility has a leadership team consisting of the Director, Chief of Staff, Interim Associate Director for Patient Care Services (ADPCS), Associate Director, and Assistant Director.
-The Chief of Staff and Interim ADPCS are responsible for overseeing patient care and service directors, as well as program and practice chiefs.
+The Facility has a leadership team consisting of the Director, Chief of Staff, Associate Director for Patient Care Services (ADPCS), and Associate Director.
+The Chief of Staff and ADPCS are responsible for overseeing patient care and service and program chiefs.